SpencerKwok/Assembly-Language-Compiler/README.md

 Data: nnnn (Tells compiler where you want memory to start)<br>
 Use the symbol, #, to add any comments into the program<br><br>

+*Note, you MUST put each assembly language instruction on a seperate line<br>
-*Note, only integer values are accepted into the assembly language compiler
+Also, only integer values are accepted into the assembly language compiler